OpenPrinting/openprinting.github.io/docs/foomatic-assistant.md

 6. GENERAL_INFO — closed topics: support grades, similarity, help.
 Sits above SUPPORT_QUERY so meaning-questions ("what does perfect support mean?") are answered generally — page context must never capture a meaning-question and answer it with the current printer's own values.
+Definition-shaped questions without an explicit reference ("what is PostScript?", "what is a printer driver?") get the grades definition when they are about Linux support and an honest scope statement otherwise — never a printer list and never a context-captured answer, because the data records which printers support these things, not what they are.
 7. SUPPORT_QUERY — support question about one specific printer
 8. CAPABILITY_SEARCH — recommend/best or any capability filters
 9. PRINTER_LOOKUP — a printer reference and nothing more specific